Logo-stateuniv

 Restricted Programs

 Some programs, such as Broadcast Arts Technology, are restricted to students who meet requirements above and beyond the general requirements for enrollment and/or are enrolled in a cooperative program at another institution.
-Interested students should read the online course catalog and contact the administration at OCC if they are interested in pursuing a restricted program.
+Interested students should read the online course catalog and contact the administration if they are interested in pursuing a restricted program.

 Academic Assistance